Searching for my great–grandfather’s medals …

 ‘Rescue and Retreat’ courtesy of the artist Jennifer Marshall, 2008.

 Ben Kemp is The SEO Guy, the designer and IT Manager of the Medals Reunited New Zealand© website.
-Launched in 2014, Kiwi IT guru Ben offered to build the site at a reduced rate in support of MRNZ’s work in reuniting medals with families, his father being a returned war Veteran.
+Launched in 2014, Kiwi IT guru Ben offered to build the site at a reduced rate in support of MRNZ’s work reuniting medals with families; Ben’s father was a Returned War Veteran.

-The Webmaster of UK based AircrewRemembered.com provides valuable assistance to MRNZ which assists us to return to families the medals of airmen who have died on air operations.
-Medals Reunited New Zealand© highly recommends to any family who has an airman ancestor die during operations in war or peace, to contact AircrewRemembered.com and advise them of your airman’s name.
-AircrewRemembered.com will create a detailed Tribute Page with an historical account of the action in which your airman lost his life.
+Kelvin Youngs is the Webmaster of the UK based AircrewRemembered.com site and provides valuable assistance to MRNZ when researching the medals and service history of airmen who died on air operations.
+Medals Reunited New Zealand© highly recommends to any family who has an airman ancestor that died during flying operations in war or peace, to contact AircrewRemembered.com and advise them of your airman’s name.
+AircrewRemembered.com will research and create a detailed Tribute Page to the flyer (and crew) by summarising the action in which your airman lost his life.
 Photographs are welcomed, their service is FREE.